Go to the page content

 Elderly adult

 The composition of our bodies naturally changes with age.
-An increase in body fat is statistically likely to occur over adulthood, whilst total muscle mass also decreases with age.
+An increase in body fat is statistically likely to occur over adulthood, whilst total muscle mass also decreases with age12.

 Muscle mass and strength are considered important for the maintenance of physical activity.

-Studies have shown that when using standard BMI calculations, being slightly overweight is associated with a reduced risk of mortality compared to the ‘normal’ weight range in older populations.
+Studies have shown that when using standard BMI calculations, being slightly overweight is associated with a reduced risk of mortality compared to the ‘normal’ weight range in older populations12.

 Diagnosis of obesity

 Diagnosing obesity should not be limited to measuring BMI alone.
-However, BMI can help identify people who would experience health improvements from obesity management.
+However, BMI can help identify people who would experience health improvements from obesity management5.

-In addition to these tests, healthcare providers may take a comprehensive diagnostic approach to understand the underlying causes of obesity.
-A comprehensive approach aims to discover potential contributing factors to a person’s obesity, and therefore provide an individualized treatment program.
+A comprehensive approach aims to discover potential contributing factors to a person’s obesity, and therefore provide an individualized treatment program5.

 Consult your doctor if you would like to learn more about comprehensive diagnoses for obesity.